This site explores the contours of Christian belief and its development through centuries of tradition.

 Using The Exodus To Illustrate Imputed Righteousness

 Being the final part of a series of plagues, God required that the Jewish people sacrifice lambs and apply blood to their doorposts in order that He pass by those houses and leave the firstborn children unharmed (Exodus 12:7; 12-13; 21-24; 27).
-The Pharaoh lost his firstborn son as the Lord cast judgment on Egypt.
+The Pharaoh lost his firstborn son as the Lord cast judgment on the Egyptians.

 This incident is illustrative of the imputation of Jesus Christ's righteousness to those who have placed their trust in Him.
 We have a righteous status credited to our account before God because we have been covered by the shed blood of His Son.